 Reputations are fragile things.
-Whether in life or in business, all it takes is one mistake to cause irreparable damage to one's image.
-That said, this stands especially true especially for the digital world, where a reputation crisis can catch fire like fuel.
+Whether in life or business, all it takes is one mistake to cause irreparable damage to one's image.
+Reputations stand especially true for the digital world, where a reputation crisis can catch fire like fuel.

-In this world of consumer regime and radical transparency, the reputation of a company plays a critical role in determining its future.
+In this world of consumer regimes and radical transparency, a company's reputation plays a critical role in determining its future.

 Learning media communication and having a predetermined crisis management plan is essential for every business with a recovering reputation.
-Paying heed to social chatter and carefully tackling the response in such a way that it aligns with both, the brand and the consumer expectation, is required by every company.
+Paying heed to social chatter and carefully tackling the response in such a way that it aligns with both the brand and the consumer expectations is required by every company.

 Crisis management is the process designed by the organization to deal with disruptive and sudden emergencies that threaten the business.
-It is the process to prevent and minimize the damage of the crisis on the company and its stakeholders.
+It is the process of preventing and minimizing the crisis's damage to the company and its stakeholders.

-A catastrophic event can cause an upheaval in business operations, adversely impact finances, and severely redress the reputation of the company.
+A catastrophic event can cause an upheaval in business operations, adversely impact finances, and severely redress the company's reputation.

-Expert PRs with extensive communication, social media, and reputation marketing skills have done well in the past to execute damage control.
+Expert PRs with extensive communication, social media, and reputation marketing skills have done well in executing damage control in the past.
 However, the era of the internet brings new challenges in the field.
 A comprehensive understanding of the SEO principle to manage online reputation is another aspect of managing a crisis.

-Anticipating a crisis, assessing vulnerabilities, drafting a response plan, and hiring a crisis manager in advance is an excellent way to protect your reputation.
+Anticipating a crisis, assessing vulnerabilities, drafting a response plan, and hiring a crisis manager in advance are excellent ways to protect your reputation.
 While during the crisis, effective communication and determining the causes will help to resolve the problem.

-Assembling a thoughtful team that can assess the damage when the company is faced with disruptive situations is necessary.
-A crisis management team should consist of the CEO as the leader and should include senior executives, department leaders, the head of Public Relations, and of course, legal counsel.
+Assembling a competent team that can assess the damage when the company is faced with disruptive situations is necessary.
+A crisis management team should consist of the CEO as the leader and should include senior executives, department leaders, the head of Public Relations, and legal counsel.

 The first thing you need to do before drafting a response is to assess your weakest points.
-Identify things that can cause trouble in your company.
+Identify items that can cause trouble in your company.
 Brainstorm and discuss the ideas and vulnerabilities of your company with your team.
 Ensure that you cover all the departments for any weak points.
-This will reduce the risk of missing anything critical.
+Eliminating vulnerabilities will reduce the risk of missing anything critical.

-Crisis management should never be overlooked while developing a business plan.
-In fact, it should be one of the core components of any business plan.
-Also, it is critical to base your business progression plan based on the weakness audit.
+Crisis management should always be noticed while developing a business plan.
+It should be one of the core components of any business plan.
+Also, it is critical to base your business progression plan on the weakness audit.
 Always customize your business plans accordingly because plans drafted for other companies may be hazardous for your company.

 A crisis communication team will become the backbone of a company during crisis management.
 Hence, a crisis management team should be varied enough to gather and comprehend various data.
-You need to be prepared with detailed technical reports and quality executive summaries as a response for a critical audience.
+It would help if you were prepared with detailed technical reports and quality executive summaries to respond to a critical audience.

-The understanding of crisis management plans is important for every employee.
+An understanding of crisis management plans is essential for every employee.
 However, there should be a few individuals trained especially to be the face of the company during the crisis.

 In other words, they would be the spokespeople who are equipped to handle a variety of issues.
 Therefore, assign a single point of contact to multiple spokespersons to ensure consistent crisis management, on and off the internet.

-The in-depth knowledge and identification of the cause are important to fix the problem.
-Therefore, a resolution team should be assigned to the task to gather extensive information, from potential security breaches to flawed contracts and policies.
-One has to delve deeper to understand the fundamental policies and prevent such a crisis.
+In-depth knowledge and identification of the cause are essential to fix the problem.
+Therefore, a resolution team should be assigned to gather extensive information, from potential security breaches to flawed contracts and policies.
+One has to delve deeper to understand the fundamental guidelines and prevent such a crisis.

-The first and foremost step towards recovery is repairing the online reputation of the company.
-The internet would be flooded with articles, negatively reflecting upon the company and its people.
-Hence, it is vital to strengthen your online presence and thumbprint by investing in SEO-customized articles and online reputation management services.
+The first and foremost step towards recovery is repairing the company's online reputation.
+The internet would be flooded with articles negatively reflecting upon the company and its people.
+Hence, it is vital to strengthen your online presence and thumbprint by investing in SEO-customized pieces and online reputation management services.

 Pick your social media fights carefully.
-Do not engage in unnecessary quarrels, this will do more harm than good.
-Often, social media influencers and the large networks have the potential to make or break an organization.
-Hence, engage in thoughtful and positive content and expand your network while accepting both criticism and appreciation.
+Do not engage in unnecessary quarrels, which will do more harm than good.
+Often, social media influencers and large networks have the potential to make or break an organization.
+Hence, engage in thoughtful, positive content and expand your network while accepting criticism and appreciation.

 The internet is a tricky place to be.
 It can find anything and everything and amplify it into something horrendous.
 In the case of Crack Barrel, it was Bradley Ried's wife.
 In 2017, he took to Crack Barrel's corporate website to question why his wife had been fired from the job she had been holding for 11 years.